 It is more important than ever to ensure you have your accommodation booked before you reach the UK.
 On arrival, you will likely need to let the border officials know where you will be staying and refusal to do so may result in your entry to the UK being refused.
 We urge that your accommodation is secured as soon as possible and close to the campus for any potential quarantine period.
 You can apply for your accommodation as soon as you receive your CAS letter, you should apply as soon as possible – you do not need to wait for your visa to be issued.

-If you are required to quarantine, you won’t be able to go to lectures, the shops, or leave your flat or accommodation at all for two weeks.
-If this applies to you, we will ensure you have access to online learning for these first two weeks and provide you with details of supermarkets that deliver food.
+If you are required to quarantine, you won’t be able to go to lectures, the shops, or leave your flat or accommodation at all for 10 days.
+If this applies to you, we will ensure you have access to online learning and provide you with details of supermarkets that deliver food.

 UK authorities have the legal powers to check that people are complying with this requirement, and there are fines for non-compliance.

-If you are living in alternative accommodation you will need to make arrangements to get shopping delivered online as you will not be able to leave your accommodation for the first 14 days.
-We will provide you in advance of the details of supermarkets where online shopping can be ordered.
+If you are living in alternative accommodation you will need to make arrangements to get shopping delivered online as you will not be able to leave your accommodation for the first 10 days.
+We will provide you in advance with the details of supermarkets where online shopping can be ordered.